C# Eval Expression How to use LINQ with Dynamic Expression

 LINQ is a great addition to .NET, and is one of the most used features for ORM, such as Entity Framework, but it lacks the flexibility to create a dynamic query.

-To overcome that limitation, there are 2 FREE common solutions (both from our company):
+To overcome that limitation, there are 2 FREE common solutions (both from ZZZ Projects):

 Most of the time, the C# Eval Expression is the best solution for using LINQ Dynamic: